-In the Prep and Junior Departments, the girls are taught Mathematics through the Abacus scheme.
-Abacus is a unique maths toolkit written for the new primary maths curriculum, and it has been carefully crafted on a robust approach to creating inspired and confident young mathematicians.
+In the Prep Department, the girls are taught Mathematics through the Abacus scheme.
+Abacus is a unique maths toolkit written for the primary maths curriculum, and it has been carefully crafted on a robust approach to creating inspired and confident young mathematicians.
 The scheme develops the children’s mental mathematics, problem solving and investigative skills.
 A range of resources is used to support the teaching and learning of Mathematics, including interactive programs, practical activities, games and written work.
 Children also have access to a variety of digital content, which is highly motivating whilst developing their ICT skills.

 Form III to Upper IV (Key Stage 3) and Lower V to Upper V (Key Stage 4)

-In Forms III to Upper V of the Senior School the girls are taught in three sets, based on ability.
+In Forms III to Upper V of the Senior School the girls are taught in three or four sets, based on ability.
 The schemes of work are structured in such a way as to allow for movement between sets.

 Exam Board: Edexcel

 All the Exam boards have a two-tier structure for the Mathematics GCSE: Foundation and Higher.
 The girls are taught in three or four sets, depending on the individual needs of each cohort.
 The decision about the tier of entry for each girl is generally made after the summer exams in Lower V, although there is further scope to drop down to the Foundation Tier after the mock exam in Upper V (January).
 Most girls will take the Higher Tier, but in all cases the Tier is selected to maximise each girl’s opportunity for success.
 A pass is set at grade 4.
 There are equally weighted papers, each of 90 minutes.

 Lower VI to Upper VI (Key Stage 5)

 The two year A level Mathematics course followed is Edexcel 9MA0.
 This consists of three compulsory papers each of two hours, examined at the end of the second year.